EndstoneMC/cpp-example-plugin/README.md

 │   ├── example_plugin.h          # Header for the ExamplePlugin class
 │   └── fibonacci_command.h       # Header for the FibonacciCommand class
-├── src/                          # Source files for the plugin │   └── example_plugin.cpp        # Source for the ExamplePlugin class
+├── src/                          # Source files for the plugin │   └── example_plugin.cpp        # Source and metadata for the plugin
 ├── .clang-format                 # Configuration for Clang format rules ├── .gitignore                    # Git ignore rules ├── CMakeLists.txt                # CMake configuration for building the plugin